-- Education is a core value of Raglan Naturally we are a learning community - Provide early childhood education for all children in the community - Provide support for families to look after younger children at home. - Children are safe in our community and are aware of safety, learning to assess risk. - Children are immersed in their community: people, environment, history - Encourage bilingualism/biculturalism for our young people - To be bilingual in our education centres and community. - Use Te Whāriki (ECE) and the NZ Curriculum to
+- " Education is a core value of Raglan Naturally - we are a learning community - " Provide early childhood education for all children in the community - " Provide support for families to look " Supporting community to access after younger children at home. - " Children are safe in our community and are aware of safety, learning to assess risk. - " Children are immersed in their community: people, environment, history - " Encourage bilingualism/biculturalism for our young people - " To be bilingual in our education centres and community. - " Use Te Whāriki (ECE) and the NZ Curriculum to inform learning and teaching in our community

-- inform learning and teaching in our community - Provide environmental education - Provide choice and a variety of education providers for our families to choose from - Supporting community to access diverse options transport, fees subsidies - Schools are future-focused and look at the big picture.
-They provide the skills our young people need to survive in an unknown future. - Develop the holistic wellbeing of our young people - Meet the needs of the whole whānau.
-Support whole system whānau, families, children and their needs. - Create a supportive education network in Whaingaroa
+- " Provide environmental education - " Provide choice and a variety of education providers for our families to choose from - diverse options transport, fees - " Schools are future-focused and look at the big picture.
+They provide the skills our young people need to survive in an unknown future. - " Develop the holistic wellbeing of our young people - " Meet the needs of the whole whanau.
+Support whole system - whānau, families, children and their needs. - " Create a supportive network in Whaingaroa

-Teach students/ people how to transform vehicles -cars, bikes, scooters etc into electric vehicles at low cost.
+- 66 Why is education structured by generations?
+What about inter generational learning? - 66 Teach students/ people how to transform vehicles -cars, bikes, scooters etc into electric vehicles at low cost.